 Her travels to the mosquito plagued East Africa, where she would tramp through crocodile infested swamps and jungles filled with wild animals and poisonous snakes in search of answers to the causes of malaria, led to her being cast in the role of an ‘intrepid explorer’ by the Press of the day and she was called upon to advise entomologists all over the world.
 In 1926 she published ‘Breeding places of Anepheline mosquitoes in and around Freetown, Sierra Leone and in 1928 she gained her Doctorate from the University of Manchester for her thesis ‘A Short Illustrated Guide to the Anophelines of Tropical and South Africa’.

 Dr Alwen Myfanwy Evans was a very brave woman with a brilliant mind and her work at Liverpool School of Tropical Medicine in the cause to help discover the causes of malaria was unmatched.
-She completed her world famous work ‘The Mosquitoes of the Ethiopian Region’ in 1937, the first to be written on the subject but, sadly, on 8th August 1937, she was to die of pneumonia, brought upon no doubt by the strains of her excessive workload over the years.
+She completed her world famous work ‘The Mosquitoes of the Ethiopian Region’ in 1937, the first to be written on the subject but, sadly, on 8th August 1937, aged 42, she was to die of pneumonia, brought upon no doubt by the strains of her excessive workload over the years.
 Her passing came only two weeks after completing her renowned work, which was published posthumously the following year.

 This young lady was a largely unsung heroine despite her work and bravery in aid of helping human beings to overcome malaria caused by mosquitoes and Dr. Alwen Myfanwy Evans deserves to be included in our city’s history as one of Liverpool’s most noted women.